Is it better to rent or buy your next home in today’s landscape of rising home prices and interest rates?

 Buying with bad credit

 It can be difficult to qualify for a mortgage loan if you have low credit scores.
-Steve Surkis, Senior Mortgage Banker states that it does hold true that the higher your credit score is, the lower your contract mortgage rate will be.
-However, it is important for homebuyers to know that there are programs that will allow buyers to qualify for a mortgage with FICO scores starting at 580.
+Steve Surkis, Senior Mortgage Banker, states that it does hold true that the higher your credit score is, the lower your contract mortgage rate will be.
+However, homebuyers need to know that there are programs that will allow buyers to qualify for a mortgage with FICO scores starting at 580.

 Compensating factors such as a proven rental history, no late payments being reported on your credit report within the past 12 months, surplus savings, and a down payment greater than the minimum may be required.

-An FHA loan is a Government backed loan program that makes it easier for borrowers with low credit scores qualify for a mortgage.
-A consumer may qualify for an FHA loan with a credit score of 500-579 and a 10% down payment, however it is very difficult to close on a mortgage with a credit score in this range.
+An FHA loan is a Government-backed loan program that makes it easier for borrowers with low credit scores to qualify for a mortgage.
+A consumer may qualify for an FHA loan with a credit score of 500-579 and a 10% down payment.
+However, it isn’t easy to close on a mortgage with a credit score in this range.